project-n-oss/bolt-sdk-net/README.md

     BoltConfiguration.CustomDomain = "{Bolt Custom Domain}";
    ```

-   This configuration option should be placed in somewhere like Starup.cs or so, the goal here is to set the configuratioin option .
+   This configuration option should be placed in somewhere like Starup.cs so as to set it up before the BoltS3Client instance creation.

    Ex:
    ```cs